 Heart catheterization is a surgical procedure.
 You will not be placed under general anesthesia, but will be sedated and made comfortable for the duration of the procedure.
-Heart catheters are placed into an artery – either in your arm or leg.
+Heart catheters are placed into an artery in your arm or leg.
 Most tests take no more than an hour and are typically performed on an outpatient basis.

 Will I need to follow any special instructions following this procedure?

 Yes.
 You will be instructed to ‘take it easy’ in the first 24 hours following heart catheterization.
 You’ll need to avoid strenuous activity for several days, as well as certain positions like bending and squatting.
 You’ll also be advised to avoid submerging yourself in water for several days though showering is safe after 24 hours.
-If your puncture site begins to swell, or you experience fever, dizziness, or bleeding that doesn’t stop – contact your doctor immediately.
+If your puncture site begins to swell, or if you experience fever, dizziness, or bleeding that doesn’t stop, contact your doctor immediately.